umijs/dumi/docs/guide/basic.md

 ### Customize navigation, grouping and titles

-If you want to control the generation of navigation/grouping/page title, you can do this by **writing FrontMatter at the top of the Markdown file**:
+If you want to control the generation of navigation/grouping/titles, you can control it by **writing FrontMatter at the top of the Markdown file**:

 ```markdown